The 90-second rule is one of my favorite techniques to help my clients cope with stress and stop the urge to impulsively turn to food for comfort.

 Sandy feels angry after an upsetting phone call with her sister.
 Her intense feelings trigger the stress response in her body, sending the stress hormones, cortisol and adrenaline, surging through her system.
 Her muscles tense, her breathing becomes shallow and rapid, her pulse rate rises.
 Her body is on on overdrive and her mind is swirling with negative mental chatter.
 She instinctively thinks, “Get me out of here!” and heads to the refrigerator to ground herself.

 This doesn’t mean you deny your feelings.
 It just means you hit pause to help you create space between the urge to eat and acting on that urge.
 When you stop, you allow the sensations to flow through you.
 Once your body rests, your mind softens.
-This helps you regroup to make a conscious, empowered choice to deal with the situation.
+This helps you regroup to make a conscious, more empowered choice about what to do next.

 Be patient with yourself as you use the 90-second rule for emotional eating.
 At first, it may feel easier to use this in some situations than in others.
 That’s okay.
-Have faith that as you consistently practice the 90-second rule, over time you’ll no longer use food for comfort.
+Have faith that as you consistently practice the 90-second rule, over time you’ll turn to food less often, and ultimately, heal from emotional eating.

-So, next time you’re in the grip of an upset and find yourself fleeing toward the fridge, stop.
-Sit for a minute and a half, breathe, and see if letting the feelings flow though you allows that obsession to calm.
+So, next time you’re in the grip of an upset and find yourself running for the fridge, stop.
+Sit for a minute and a half, breathe, and see if letting the feelings flow though you for 90 seconds allows that obsession to calm.
 Let me know if you try this and how it goes.